About Me

 If you can get the really big tomatoes sometimes (incomprehensibly) known as ‘beef’ tomatoes’, they make a gorgeous starter when stuffed with a savoury filling.
 There are, of course, countless ways of making these, but I will give one example and a couple of variations.
 Experiment as you wish.

-I use bulgur wheat rather than breadcrumbs, for making the stuffing, but either gives excellent results.
+I use bulgur wheat or couscous, rather than breadcrumbs, for making the stuffing, but any of them give excellent results.

 SNACKS AND THINGS TO HAVE FOR LUNCH